-I could talk to you about how I structure my units, my system for classroom management, or what sort of lesson plan I use but I’ve already talked a little bit about many of those things (for example you can find my lesson plan template here or a post about classroom rules here).
+I could talk to you about how I structure my units, my system for classroom management, or what sort of lesson plan I use but I’ve already talked a little bit about many of those things.
 I work in a pretty large urban district and we have a fairly structured pacing guide for instruction.
 That makes it difficult to talk to you about how I sequence my lessons for the year or a great arching plan for instruction since all of my lessons and units revolve around a pacing guide that I can’t really change.

 Instead I want to talk to you about one of the things that’s been in my head this summer as I plan for the new year: assessment.
 I’ve been working for a good year now on trying to create rubrics for my classroom and how to structure assessment so that it’s easy and doesn’t take too much time from classroom instruction.
 Let me share with you a little of what I’ve done in that process, some things that are working for me (and that I’m working on), and an App for my iPad that I’m really excited about.

-As I said, I made a set of rubrics for the content in my district music curriculum and these rubrics are very specific.
-These are great in that they are very clear about what was expected and what behaviors would look like at each level of proficiency.
-I could use them to show students what I’m looking for in their singing/playing/etc. For example, when talking about singing I could show them that a 3 was a student who sang all the words in time and on pitch, a 2 was a student who sang most of the right words and usually was on pitch, and that a 1 was a student who tried to participate and got some of the words right but didn’t use their singing voice.
+I made a set of rubrics for the elementary music standards in my district music curriculum and these rubrics turned out to be very specific.
+They are great in that they are very clear about what was expected and what behaviors would look like at each level of proficiency for each standards.
+I could use the rubrics to explain to students what I’m looking for in their singing/playing/etc. For example, when talking about singing I could show them that a 3 was a student who sang all the words in time and on pitch, a 2 was a student who sang most of the right words and usually was on pitch, and that a 1 was a student who tried to participate and got some of the words right but didn’t use their singing voice.
 Rubrics like this show the student (before the work starts) what to shoot for and can be used afterwards for assessment.
 In the case of the rubrics I made for our pacing guide, they were wonderful because I could use them as a quick reference when I went to assess their work later on in the teaching window.

 Below you can find screenshots of things that I’ve noticed just in the last few days.
 I tried importing a class roster from an Excel spreadsheet that I used last year and it worked perfectly.
 I think that set up would take a while it’d probably be MUCH faster for a classroom teacher but for those of us who see the whole school it might take a bit.
 I imagine that the payoff will be incredible!